GIXLabs/SAndC/Lab2/README.md

    - ✏️ Compare your measurement with predicted voltage divider output voltage

 4. Connect a second 1000 Ohm, “load” resistor between your voltage divider output (junction between 1000 + 500 Ohm resistors) and ground.
+Since the circuit is getting more complex, you should consider using a breadboard for this part.
+The [introduction to breadboarding article](information/breadboard.md) can get you started and the [series vs parallel article](series_vs_parallel.md) has examples.

    ![DivLoad4](/assets/Lab2-21.png)